University of Illinois System

 Related Policies:

-Policy on Conflicts of Commitment and Interest
+University of Illinois System Policy on Outside Activities and Conflicts of Commitment and Interest

 Policy on Financial Conflicts of Interests in Research

 II.
-Scope
+Purpose

-III.
+IV.
 Definitions

 1. The University holds a patent, license, or other intellectual property interest in a product or technology that is the subject of University research.